-UNDP Pakistan intends to conduct an evaluation of SELP for activities implemented during 2016 to 2020.
-For this purpose, UNDP Pakistan seeks the services of a Lead Evaluator to provide evaluation expertise for UNDP supported SELP project activities nationwide.
+UNDP Pakistan intends to conduct an evaluation of DHL for activities implemented during 2019 and 2020.
+For this purpose, UNDP Pakistan seeks the services of a Lead Evaluator to provide evaluation expertise for UNDP supported DHL project activities nationwide.

-The evaluation will compile lessons learnt, and provide recommendations that will facilitate updates to the design of the project and related future interventions.
+The evaluation will compile lessons learnt and provide recommendations that will guide programmatic priorities and interventions for improved project design.
 The evaluation will be based on five assessment criteria defined by the United Nations Evaluation Group (UNEG) i.e. efficiency, effectiveness, relevance, impact and sustainability.

-This scope of work includes evaluation of selected project interventions and resources falling under areas of the three Outputs of SELP.
-Target groups for the evaluation include ECP, legislative houses, relevant government organisations including human rights departments, civil society and UN partners.
+This scope of work includes evaluation of selected project interventions and resources falling under areas of the four Outputs under DHL.
+Target groups for the evaluation include MoHR, Provincial Human Rights, Social Welfare and Local Government Departments, other relevant government organizations including, civil society and UN partners including donor agencies Interviews will be conducted virtually with some in-person meetings in Islamabad.